louisgrasset/touitomamout/docs/docs/resources/twitter-authentication.md

 # Twitter Authentication

-Touitomamout is leveraging the [Twitter Scrapper](https://github.com/the-convocation/twitter-scraper) project to retrieve Twitter's data.
+Touitomamout leverages the [Twitter Scrapper](https://github.com/the-convocation/twitter-scraper) project to retrieve Twitter's data.

-Even if you are technically allowed to use by Touitomamout without passing a Twitter username & password, the data we're able to retrieve from it is pretty limited (euphemism).
+Even if you are technically allowed to use by Touitomamout without passing a Twitter username & password, the data we are able to retrieve from it is pretty limited (euphemism).
 That's why we **_highly_** recommend you to provide twitter credentials.